namurphy/pytest-tutorial/05_Markers.md

 ### Marking tests as expected to fail

-Occasionally, we will end up writing tests for functionality that we know is broken, but might not know how to fix it.
+Occasionally, we will end up having tests that we know are failing.
+The failing tests might be for functionality that still needs to be written, or perhaps for a bug that we know about but are not yet able to fix.
+To mark a test as expected to fail, we can use the `pytest.mark.fail` decorator.

 ```python
 @pytest.mark.xfail(reason="The function isn't working.")